Thule Urban Glide 2 Review

 This stroller is one of the easier-to-use joggers in the review.
 Its impressive features and functionality make it a contender for the best full-size stroller, as well as a superior jogger.

 Though it lacks an intuitive design, it offers simple features that function well with a light blue color at adjustment points.

 Fold and Unfold

 The brakes are single action with an extra-large plastic pedal (above left) in the middle of the rear axle that is easy to set and release.
-The Urban Glide 2 also has a deacceleration brake (above right) not found on the old version.
-The brake is a unique twisting handbrake in the middle of the handlebar.
+It also has a deacceleration brake (above right) that is a unique twisting handbrake in the middle of the handlebar.
 It is easy to grip and turn and does a respectable job of slowing the stroller.

 Car Seat Compatibility

 Thule offers optional infant car seat adapters, including the Thule Urban Glide Car Seat Adapter for Chicco, the Thule Car Seat Adapter for Maxi Cosi, and the Thule Infant Car Seat Adapter.
 These adapters allow you to safely walk your baby in their infant car seat carrier attached to the stroller while they are too young to jog (8-12 months, discuss with your pediatrician).
 The Chicco adapter works with Keyfit infant car seats, including the Chicco Keyfit 30 that won an award in our infant car seat review.
 The Maxi-Cosi adapter will also work with the Cybex Aton 2 infant car seat.
 These adapters allow click-in attachment of the Aton 2, which has the best crash test score making it an impressive combination.
 The Thule Infant Car Seat Adapter is somewhat of a universal adapter that works with a variety of brands, including the award-winning UPPAbaby Mesa and Peg Perego Primo Viaggio 4-35, and some seats by Graco, Britax, Bob, and Safety 1st.